 [Priority theme 2]

-(workplaces and personnel)
+(Workplaces and personnel)

 We believe that creating a healthy and safe working environment that responds to the needs of society is necessary to achieve a sustainable society and simultaneously serves as an opportunity to further vitalize the Company, so we are promoting various initiatives accordingly.

-Important social issue Impact of initiatives to respond to social issues Locations in the Sustainability Report 2023 GRI topics
+| Important social issue | Impact of initiatives to respond to social issues | Locations in the Sustainability Report 2025 | GRI topics |

-By implementing initiatives to support human resources and skills development, we will enhance employee skills, encourage career development, and increase the appetite of employees for growth.
-IV Priority Theme 2▶
+By implementing initiatives to support human resources and skills development, we will enhance employee skills, encourage career development, and increase the appetite of employees for growth. | P.45–46 | 401: Employment 404: Training and Education |

-By actively promoting both respect for worker personalities and diversity as well as the advancement of women, we will nurture a corporate culture where a diverse workforce can feel job satisfaction and reach its potential.
-IV Priority Theme 2▶
+By actively promoting both respect for worker personalities and diversity as well as the active participation of women, we will nurture a corporate culture where a diverse workforce can feel job satisfaction and reach its potential. | P.47–49 | 405: Diversity and Equal Opportunity |

-By creating a healthy and safe working environment, we will reduce the mental and financial impact on employees while helping them to demonstrate their abilities and enhance their performance.
-IV Priority Theme 2▶
+By creating a healthy and safe working environment, we will reduce the mental and financial impact on employees while helping them to demonstrate their abilities and enhance their performance. | P.50–53 | 403: Occupational Health and Safety |

 <Shared value and sustainability theme>